Kotieheim/Todo-Mobile/README.md

 ## Summary

-Simple Todo app made to become more familar using React Native, Expo-cli as well as implemending React Hooks.
+Todo app made to become more familar using React Native, Expo-cli as well as implemending React Hooks.
 Simply write a Todo that you want added to the list, strike through todo by clicking the text.
 Delete todo by clicking trash can icon next to individual todo.

 ## Built with